sidbala4023/Flow/README.md

 16.Create a screen flow to send email to contact using Email Alert.

 17.Create a screen flow Upon case creation create a task to the related account owner using Action element to create task.

+18.Create a screen flow to create event to an Account owner when an opportunity is created.